Creditor seeks a court order

 The CP Act imposes obligations for all parties involved in civil proceedings and contains the following certification requirements when issuing or defending a proceeding:

-- Overarching obligations certification: personal certification by parties at or following the commencement of a court proceeding that they have ‘read and understood the overarching obligations and the The most important thing, above anything else.
-An act of paramount force is one that cannot be made subject to another for its operation. duty’ set out in the CP Act (s 41); and
+- Overarching obligations certification: personal certification by parties at or following the commencement of a court proceeding that they have ‘read and understood the overarching obligations and the paramount duty’ set out in the CP Act (s 41); and

-- Proper basis certification: certification by a party’s lawyer or by an unrepresented A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses., that in relation to ‘the first substantive document’ in a court proceeding and ‘any documentation that contains significant amendments to the first substantive document’, each allegation of fact, denial or non-admission ‘has a proper basis’ (s 42).
+- Proper basis certification: certification by a party’s lawyer or by an unrepresented party, that in relation to ‘the first substantive document’ in a court proceeding and ‘any documentation that contains significant amendments to the first substantive document’, each allegation of fact, denial or non-admission ‘has a proper basis’ (s 42).

 Note that for proceedings commenced on or after 31 March 2013: